-Fruit juices high in vitamin C, such as orange, grape, cranberry, pineapple, lime, or lemon juice, can also slow browning.
+Fruit juices high in vitamin C, such as orange, grape, cranberry, pineapple, lime, or lemon juice can also slow browning.
 Different juices will add different colors and flavors to apples.
 This method will also add extra calories.
-Tip: Mix 3 tablespoons of lemon juice with 1 quart of water.
+Tip: mix 3 tablespoons lemon juice with 1 quart of water.

-How to use: Add enough juice to cover the apples.
-Soak for 3 to 5 minutes.
+How to use: Add enough juice to cover apples.
+Soak 3 to 5 minutes.
 Remove and drain.

-Sodium Bisulfate
+Sodium Bisulfate: